 Dr. Sheryl Skagg

-Program director/developer/evaluator, grant writer; researcher/data analyst, human resource representative, administrators or researchers in public and private agencies such as law enforcement agencies, judicial system, state agencies, health care, and legal service corporations and law firms
+Graduates of the program seek positions such as: Program Director/Developer/Evaluator, Grant Writer, Researcher/Data Analyst, Human Resource Representative and Administrators/Researchers in public and private agencies such as law enforcement agencies, judicial system, state agencies, healthcare and legal service corporations and law firms.

 See Bureau of Labor Statistics for detailed salary information on these careers.
 Another great resource is the Occupational Outlook Handbook.